Deployment

 • You can then adjust the percentage of web traffic being routed to each of the the different versions of your code using the buttons at the top of your application (in your Cloud 66 Dashboard)

-• At any point you can then either Finalize a rollout (which removes the older version and directs all traffic to the new version) or Discard it (essentially a roll back)
+• At any point you can then either Finalize a rollout (removes the older version and directs all traffic to the new version) or Discard it (essentially a roll back)

 Cohorts are persistent

-The random cohort of visitors that is assigned to the Canary release will be directed to that release persistently (i.e. they will not bounce between Canary and non-Canary versions of the code).
+The random cohort of visitors that is assigned to a Canary release will be directed to that release persistently (i.e. they will not bounce between Canary and non-Canary versions of the code).

 Browsing rollout variants for Canary releases